kaizushi/picosite/README.txt

 	and it is very easy.
 * Pages, as such pages just sit in the same file as page.php which is the brains of picosite.
+* Intentional Redundant Code, at the bottom of page.php is the same code as template.php but if you have the template it is ignored.
+This allows you to go without it and do things simple.
+If you want your own nice theme you should make a template.
 * A static menu, a file called menulayout.txt can put Pages in a top menu where the order is preserved as what you put in menulist.txt
 * A automatic menu, which is every page except those in the static menu.